In a booming economy, while your rates may rise, your revenue should too.

 The overall process from the Fed raising the federal funds rate to you being charged a higher adjustable interest rate is complex, but know that in an environment where the economy is booming and the Fed is trying to slow growth, you'll have to pay a higher interest rate than if the economy is stagnant or entering a recession.

-Editor's note: Need to take out a business loan?
-Fill out the below questionnaire to have our vendor partners contact you with free information.
+Editor's note: Looking for the right loan for your business?
+Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Fixed- and adjustable-rate loans in a rising rate environment